yildizumut/Simple-Python-App/Simple_Python_App.md

 Below, you can see the steps we will follow in the tutorial.

 # Steps

 1. Creating virtual python environment
 2. Installing packages to the virtual environment
-3. Writing the script
+3. Creating the script
-    3.1.
-Setting Desktop folder as the working directory 3.2.
-Getting input from the user
+4. Setting Desktop folder as the working directory
+5. Getting input from the user
-    3.3.
-Retrieving exchange rate data from Quandl 3.4.
-GBM Algorithm
+6. Retrieving exchange rate data from Quandl
+7. GBM Algorithm
-    3.5.
-Plotting the simulated rates and creating .png 3.6.
-Writing the scenarios into .xlsx using xlsxwriter 3.7.
-Collecting the output files into a folder 3.8.
-Re-initiating the program
+8. Plotting the simulated rates and creating .png
+9. Writing the scenarios into .xlsx using xlsxwriter
+10. Collecting the output files into a folder
+11. Re-initiating the program
-4. Creating a shortcut on Desktop for the app
+12. Creating a shortcut on Desktop for the app
-5. Example run
+13. Example run

 ## 1. Creating virtual python environment

 Before creating the virtual environment, you have to make sure that you have a working Python installation and it is in the Path.
 You can download it from https://www.python.org/downloads/ and during the installation you can add python to the Path variable by checking the appropriate box on the installation screen when it appears.
 If you have a python installation, but it is not in the path, you can add it by: